marcodebus/raspberry-pi-webserver-install/readme.md

 CREATE USER 'root'@'localhost' IDENTIFIED BY '';
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION;

-CREATE USER 'marco'@'localhost' IDENTIFIED BY 'Auditt8n';
+CREATE USER 'marco'@'localhost' IDENTIFIED BY 'mypassword';
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION;

 exit